paintedbicycle/sketch-data-faker/README.md

 - It will insert a random version of that data into the specific layer that you select
 - You can refresh your layer to get a different value of that same type of data
 - It works inside Symbols, so one duplicated symbol can have different random content of the same type (i.e. a list of names)
+- It also works with Symbols imported from Libraries

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->